 The Catboat Newsletter is emailed weekly throughout the summer and monthly off season.
 This is a fantastic resource for keeping up to date with events, seminars, and workshops.
 Program participants are automatically included in the mailing list but we invite anybody interested to sign up here.

-Level Three is a new course that focuses on specific seamanship tasks.
+The advanced course is new for 2023 and will focus on specific seamanship tasks.
 In this course you will learn rope handling (knots, proper coiling, use of different rope material), boat handling (getting out of trouble, anchoring, heave to, quick fixes), and sail handling (reefing underway, sail trim).
 These are skills that set independent sailors apart.
 Gaining the confidence to calmly analyze a situation and learning how to get out of trouble are important skills to have in your sail bag.
 Passing this course will give qualified catboaters the key an expanded sailing range, which includes the islands in Little Pleasant Bay.
 General restrictions may still apply, depending on day to day weather conditions.